marxin/texi2rst-generated/sphinx/gccint/option-file-format.rst

   name of the include file.

-* A variable record to record any additional files that the :samp:`options.c` or :samp:`options-save.c` file should include.
+* A variable record to record any additional files that the :samp:`options.cc` or :samp:`options-save.cc` file should include.
 This is useful to provide inline functions needed for target variables and/or ``#ifdef`` sequences to properly set up the initialization.
 These records have